opf/openproject/docs/security-and-privacy/processing-of-personal-data/README.md

 ##### Boards (cb-01)

-- Assignments of person to a work package (author, assignee, responsible, user custom fields)
+- Assignment of a person to a work package (author, assignee, responsible, user custom fields)
 - Change history
 - Person mentioned in a board